 Architect: Nichols, Carter, Seay / Grant Architects

 Description: The building faces north and is a one story brown colored brick and concrete structure.
 The building is located on landscaped grounds in the center of the city.
 The north front forms a ”V” with the entrance in the center and with glass panels above.
 The orange colored roof is sloped.
 There is a wide plaza in front of the building with wide steps on the north side.

 Architect: Frank P Milburn of Washington, D.C. and Richard Sharp Smith

 Contractor: Falls City Construction Company of Louisville, Kentucky

 Description: The building faces southwest and is a two story white colored stuccoed structure.
 The building is located on landscaped grounds in the center of the city.
 The southwest front has a large portico supported by four columns rising to a wide pediment at the roof line.
 The sides has projecting center sections rising to a pediment at the roof line.
 On the center of the roof is an octagonal dome with clock and red colored roof at the top.

 Note: The cost of construction of the courthouse was approximately $35,000.
 The commissioners authorized the purchase of “a tower clock with metal Bell for a cost of $850.00” for the new courthouse.

-Note: The first court was held in a log cabin at Chatham.
+History: The first court was held in a log cabin at Chatham.
 The first courthouse was built in 1872 and burned.
 The second courthouse was designed by D K Collins and built by Thaddius Dillard in 1880.
 The courthouse burned in 1908.
-The third courthouse was constructed in 1908 and the fourth courthouse was constructed in 1982.
+The third courthouse was constructed in 1908 and the fourth and present courthouse was constructed in 1980 to 1982.

 W – Graham County